What are the best tools for Link Building?

 Link Research and Analysis Tools

-Ask any SEO professional or marketing guru about the best tool for link building and they’ll mention Ahrefs without a second thought.
+Ask any SEO professional or marketing guru about the best dedicated link building tool and they’ll mention Ahrefs without a second thought.
 Whether you’re looking for software for content marketing, keyword research, or link building, Ahrefs has got you covered.

 For our agency it’s a vital part of our tool stack and is heavily used as part of our Link Building process.
-Everyone uses it, from myself (Link Audits, looking for broken link opportunities, checking referring domains), our Campaign managers through to our Link Prospectors(great for finding guest post opportunities)..
+Everyone uses it, from myself (Link Audits, the target Keyword for a page,looking for broken link building opportunities, checking referring domains), our Campaign managers (Checking our clients and their competitors website’s backlinks) through to our Link Prospectors(great for finding resource pages and guest post opportunities).